mattpopovich/mattpopovich.com/_posts/2025-07-11-how-to-use-vcds-ross-tech-on-a-mac.md

 *Checkbox needed during installation to support legacy HEX hardware interfaces*

 ## Basic Hardware Check
+### Confirming USB Connection
 If our hardware interface doesn't work, then there's no need to go any further as VCDS won't have anything to communicate with.
 I have a HEX-V2 so connecting to VCDS is accomplished via a [USB-B cable](https://cdn.sparkfun.com/assets/f/7/4/a/7/51154e0ece395fee3f000002.jpg) (sometimes referred to as a printer cable).
 The first thing we need to do is verify that our computer sees the HEX-V2 interface.
 This can be confirmed by seeing **both** lights on the interface blinking blue.
 On a Mac, you can also go to the System Report (Settings --> General --> Scroll to the bottom --> System Report) --> USB and you should see a "Ross-Tech HEX-V2" device confirming the connection.

 ![Image with both VCDS lights blinking blue + Ross-Tech HEX-V2 connected via USB in the Mac's System Report](/assets/img/posts/2025-07-11-how-to-use-vcds-ross-tech-on-a-mac/successful_HEX-V2_connection_annotated.jpeg){: .shadow .w-75}
 *Successful HEX-V2 connection to a 2014 MacBook Pro*

+### Troubleshooting Bad USB Connection
-If you only see one blinking light, that means the interface has power, but no data.
+If you only see one blue blinking LED (or both LEDs blinking red), that means the interface has power, but no data.
 In my experience, this was due to a faulty cable.
-Try bending either end of the cable in all directions to see if you can "bend some wires back together".
-For me, this was bending the USB-A side of the cable 90 degrees in the direction of TODO.
+Try bending either end of the cable in all directions or pushing the cable together to "shorten the cable" next to the ends.
+The goal here is to try to touch some internally frayed wires back together.
+For me, this was bending the USB-A side of the cable greater than 45° + pushing the cable together a bit.

 ![Video demonstration that bending the cable at 90 degrees allows the HEX interface to be connected and restoring the cable to be straight loses USB connection](/assets/img/posts/2025-07-11-how-to-use-vcds-ross-tech-on-a-mac/HEX-V2_hardware-bad_cable.gif){: .shadow}
 *A bad VCDS cable.
-Notice the lights on the HEX hardware interface.
+Notice the lights on the HEX hardware interface going from blue to red.
 Higher quality [here](TODO)*

 I don't believe this is a rare issue.
-I've seen a few posts in their forums that are resolved with a [new USB-A to USB-B cable](https://store.ross-tech.com/shop/rtcusb-a2b02/).
+I've [seen](https://forums.ross-tech.com/index.php?threads/9704/) a [few](https://forums.ross-tech.com/index.php?threads/46210/post-378200) [posts](https://forums.ross-tech.com/index.php?threads/12161/post-110517) in their forums that are resolved with a [new USB-A to USB-B cable](https://store.ross-tech.com/shop/rtcusb-a2b02/).
-TODO: link to posts

 They also [sell a USB-C to USB-B cable](https://store.ross-tech.com/shop/usb-c/) so that newer laptops won't need to use a dongle.
 I purchased a slightly [cheaper one](https://amzn.to/40Pggt4).